 Two Year Degrees

-Students who have completed the articulated two year transfer degrees (AAOT, ASOT, California Intersegmental General Education Transfer Curriculum, California State University Transfer Degree, Hawaii Articulated Associate of Arts degree or Washington Direct Transfer Degree) will meet the WOU General Education requirements as a block through the completion of that two-year degree.
-Got an AA degree that isn’t meeting your General Education requirements?
+Students who have completed the articulated two year transfer degrees* will meet the WOU General Education requirements as a block.
+If you have an AA degree that doesn’t meet your General Education requirements?
 Request a review by using our petition form.

 Oregon Transfer Module

 Oregon Transfer Module (OTM) will meet all WOU General Education requirements with the exception of Integrating Knowledge (2 courses, 6-8 credits).

 In 2017 the State Legislature passed House Bill 2998, a bill designed to streamline transfer between Oregon’s community colleges and public four-year universities.
 The legislation directed the HECC to bring together community colleges and universities to establish statewide “foundational curricula,” now called the Oregon Transfer Compass, of at least 30 credits that can be transferred to every institution in Oregon.
 The course distribution requirements of the Oregon Transfer Compass can be found here

 The fulfillment of WOU General Education requirements by the Oregon Transfer Compass is identified in the table below: